rynkwn/rblog/README.md

 It stands to reason that if you put a fish on land, it either rapidly develops lungs, or you put it back in the ocean.
 Because who would keep a fish that clearly can't develop lungs on shore?

+## Data Nuking and You - Emailing Yourself the Paper Trail
+(Originally I just called it a data dump.
+But data nuking sounds so much cooler, and makes me wonder about the weaponization of emails.)

+Problem: I have two models which contains a variety of information.
+Only one of these models are well structured.
+The other can contain basically anything.
+While creating functions in each of the models in order to output the desired information is very easy, it isn't implicitly obvious what a good way of writing a parser to convert said information back into the originall object is.

+One thing I could do is just find a random character that I have virtually no chance of ever using, and then use that as a delimiter for the various "data chunks" that I'll be handling.
+For example: ʭ
+It's the "latin letter bidental percussive."
+Of course, the fact that I now know what my delimiter is drastically increases the chances of me using it.